Cudworth Village F.C.

 Cudworth Village F.C. (/ˈkʊdɜːrθ/ CUD-erth) was an English association football club based in Cudworth, South Yorkshire.

 History

-Little is known of the club other than that it competed in the FA Cup in the 1920s and 1930s.
+Little is known of the club other than that it competed in the FA Cup in the 1920s and 1930s.The club was founded by workers from the local glass blowers factory.
+The date of the club disbanding is up to interpretation.